 Get the most out of Google Classroom and other Google tools with this platform.
 They offer webinars and other resources to help teachers create and manage the best virtual classrooms.

 Engage students with their distance learning features, play in class, and dive into game reports to assess learning.
-Create your own kahoots or choose from 40+ million existing games.
+Create your own Kahoots! or choose from 40+ million existing games.
+Check out our favorite ways for teachers to use Kahoot!

 A collaborative online image and video editor with a cloud storage workspace.
 Teachers can make video lessons to send to students for remote learning.
 Students can work together on a group project.
 Classrooms can share multimedia projects with each other.